The NOL® Index

 Activation of the sympathetic nervous system, as a result of multiple stimuli and inputs, leads to a constellation of nociception-related physiological responses, with complex inter-associations and different response profiles.
 Recognizing the complex nature of this process, the Nociception Level (NOL) index was developed as a multiparameter composite of autonomic signals.

-Shown to reduce reported pain/scores in the PACU
+Shown to reduce reported pain scores in the PACU4

-Reducing hypotension, improving haemodynamic stability and sparing opioids
+Reducing hypotension, improving haemodynamic stability and sparing opioids1

-Potential cost savings within one year – and better use of healthcare resources
+Potential cost savings within one year – and better use of healthcare resources5

 How NOL helps personalize opioid administration, with Dr. Hugo Vereecke, Belgium